-Here’s how the recently announced First Home Super Saver Scheme will benefit Aussies looking to get into the property market
+Here’s how Aussies looking to get into the property market can take advantage of the First Home Super Saver Scheme.

-- You might earn a higher return on the money because it’ll be sitting in a super account as opposed to a regular savings account.
+- You might earn a higher return on the deposit money as the return on a super account is higher than a regular savings account.

-- The money in the account will be taxed at 15%, which should be a saving for most Australians who pay more than this with their regular marginal rates
+- The money in the account will be taxed at 15%, meaning most Australians using the scheme will pay much less tax on their contributions.

 So how does it work?